westpaddy/icon-why3/README.md

 ```

 ## Case studies
-You can find examples as `./test/tzw/{boomerang,auction,dexter}.tzw`
+You can find examples as `./test/tzw/{boomerang,auction,dexter}.tzw`.
+We
+recommend to use our `icon_simplify` transformations, which is installed as a
+part of the plugin, for large goals.